zhanglae/largeVis/README.md

 The package also includes a function for visualizing image embeddings by plotting images at the locations given by the `LargeVis` algorithm.

-For a detailed description of the algorithm, please see the original paper, Tang et al. (2016).
+For a detailed description of the algorithm, please see the original paper, @tang2016visualizing.

 Package Overview
 ----------------